eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 - `CLIENT-vc-only.yml` - the other side of the distributed client setup.

 - `prysm-slasher.yml` - Prysm experimental slasher.
 The experimental slasher can lead to missed attestations due to the additional resource demand.
-- `lh-slasher.yml` - Lighthouse experimental slasher.
+- `lighthouse-slasher.yml` - Lighthouse experimental slasher.
 The experimental slasher can lead to missed attestations due to the additional resource demand.

+### MEV Boost

+Your Consensus Layer client connects to the mev-boost container.
+If you are running a CL in eth-docker, then in `.env` you'd add `mev-boost.yml` to `COMPOSE_FILE`, set `MEV_BOOST=true` and set `MEV_RELAYS` to the [relays you wish to use](https://ethstaker.cc/mev-relay-list/).

+If you are running a validator client only, such as with a RocketPool "reverse hybrid" setup, then all you need to do is to set `MEV_BOOST=true` in `.env`. `mev-boost.yml` and `MEV_RELAYS` are not needed and won't be used if they are set, as they are relevant only where the Consensus Layer client runs.
+See the [Overview](../About/Overview.md) drawing for how these components communicate.

 ### Multiple nodes on one host